Education hub

 Providing cash and liquidity management solutions

-Over multiple interest rate cycles and varying market conditions, BlackRock has managed cash portfolios for corporations, banks, broker-dealers, foundations, insurance companies, public funds and others.
-As a leader in this asset class, BlackRock has $921 billion (as of 12/31/24) in global liquidity assets across multiple currencies.
+Over multiple interest rate cycles and varying market conditions, BlackRock has managed cash portfolios for corporations, banks, foundations, insurance companies and public funds.
+As a leader in this asset class, BlackRock has US$1.073 trillion* in global liquidity assets across multiple currencies.
 With one of the most experienced teams in the industry, BlackRock is able to offer clients an investment approach that has been tested through time and a variety of solutions designed to meet the needs of today’s cash investor.

 What are money market funds?